yyu-k/udemy_seoblog/README.md

 5. When error is caught, the e.message should be returned instead of the Error object.
 More generally changes were made to error handling to simplify the processing of the error message / display more details to the front end
 6. Amended require_sign_in so that absence of authorization token will be caught and the user will receive a 401 with a JSON (instead of the whole error object)
 7. Amended the changes to input type=file (which is hidden) so that the uploaded file's name continues to be displayed.
+8. Avoiding nested then(), instead preferring to check if multiple promises are resolved

 <h3>Out of date things that needed to be changed</h3>